 One of the three methods above should help you easily recover deleted notes on your iPad.iMyFone D-Back iPad data recovery (compatible with iOS 13/12) offers a free trial version.
 Just download and try it.

-This article has introduced four ways to recover deleted notes on your iPad Air/mini/Pro.
-Even if your notes have been permanently deleted from your device, and you do not have iTunes or iCloud backup to retrieve them back, you still have iMyFone D-Back to help you out.
+Always remember that the best way to prevent data loss is to regularly back up your data.
+If any data loss unfortunately happened to your device, you can try the above different methods to recover deleted notes.
+Even if your notes have been permanently deleted from your device, and you do not have iTunes or iCloud backup to retrieve them back, you still have iMyFone D-Back to help you get out of the trouble.
 It can get your lost notes back from iPad/iPhone (even it is running iOS 13/12) with or without any backup files.